lukegriffith/JekyllBlog_Config/_posts/documentation/2017-01-23-PowerShell-Custom-Attributes.md

 author: luke_griffith
 ---

+# Why do you want this?
+These decorations can be added to powershell elements to provide more information via reflection to outside frameworks, allowing for more modular and extensible module design.

 # Property attributes
 These can be applied to properties of classes to give extra meaning to it, effectively adding meta data.
 This meta data can be used by PowerShell developers to utilize framework instructions when working with an application.
 This type of scenario might come when you're wanting to map class properties to API queries.